Rafa to Retire – Celebrating the Guts, Grit and Genius of Nadal

 While reflecting on Federer, Nadal said, “There are just two things we probably share…passion for the competition, and the spirit of improvement all the time.”

-For his part, Federer noted that he would have had an amazing clay court career if Rafa hadn’t been around.
-Then he stated the obvious, saying, “There will never be a rivalry like ours.”
+For his part, Federer noted that he would have had an amazing clay court career if Rafa hadn’t been around…”There will never be a rivalry like ours.”
 He advised Rafa, “Keep playing – tennis needs you.”

-Christopher Clarey said, “Basically, if you haven’t seen Federer or Nadal play, you have not lived 21st-century life to the fullest.”
+Christopher Clarey contended, “if you haven’t seen Federer or Nadal play, you have not lived 21st-century life to the fullest.”

-When it comes to fierce desire combined with sublime skill, Rafa is in the same conversation with Tiger Woods, Tom Brady, Pete Rose, Wayne Gretzky, Lionel Messi, Bill Russell, Michael Jordan, Kobe, Lebron and Serena.
+When it comes to fierce desire combined with sublime skill, Nadal is in the same conversation with Tiger Woods, Tom Brady, Pete Rose, Wayne Gretzky, Lionel Messi, Bill Russell, Michael Jordan, Kobe, Serena and Lebron.

-As for the desire to have all the records in the book, he said, “You can’t be frustrated…because the neighbor has a bigger house or TV or a better garden.
+As for the desire to have all the records, Rafa insisted, “You can’t be frustrated…because the neighbor has a bigger house or TV or a better garden.
 That’s not the way that I see life.”

-Jon Wertheim reported that he heard one security guard in the players’ lounge tell his partner, “There’s the guy who is always saying thank you.”
+Jon Wertheim reported that he heard one security guard in the US Open players’ lounge tell his partner, “There’s the guy who’s always saying thank you.”
 His friend replied, “Yeah, that’s Rafa Nadal.”

 Has a superstar ever been so humble?